air4children/machines/otto/humanoid/08-block-examples/experimenting/README.md

 # Experimenting
 **Description:**
-Examples to experiment various functions of blocky!
+Examples to experiment various functions of blockly!

 ## Ultrasound sensor and sounds (uss)
 * Logic: As long as